Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 At a working level, your checklist needs to do three jobs.
 First, it must confirm whether submission is required for the planned works.
 Second, it must identify the exact drawings, calculations, forms, and endorsements needed.
 Third, it must verify consistency across the entire package before lodgment.

 For industrial and commercial facilities, process risk and storage conditions can also affect the review approach.
 Hazard classification, fire load, mechanical ventilation, suppression provisions, and access arrangements may need to be addressed in greater detail than in a standard office renovation.
+For some property types, such as a childcare centre or a higher-risk industrial property, stricter fire safety measures and strict fire safety standards may apply.

 Core documents typically required